 Choose low-fat varieties wherever possible, such as semi-skimmed, 1 percent fat or skimmed milk, low-fat and lower-sugar yoghurt and reduced-fat hard cheese.

 If you prefer dairy alternatives, such as soya drinks and yoghurts, go for unsweetened, calcium-fortified versions.

-Find out more about the nutritional benefits of dairy and dairy alternatives.
+Find out more about dairy and dairy alternatives.

 There are some cheeses you should avoid in pregnancy, including unpasteurised cheeses.
 To find out which cheeses you should not eat when you're pregnant on our page about foods to avoid in pregnancy.

 Foods that are high in fat, sugar or both